alakee/msm_mcmc/README.md

 ### Introduction

-This repository provides a set of R methods which allow the user to
+This repository provides a set of R methods which
 1)	Simulate panel data from time homogenous Markov multi-state processes,
 2)	Estimate time homogenous Markov multi-state models via Markov Chain Monte Carlo methods such as Metropolis – Hastings and Hamiltonian Monte Carlo.
 3) Explore a model's likelihood surface through a number of visualisations.